ziyuez/ScreenX/README.md

 12. Navigate back to your File Explorer and in the Debug folder, double click on the file named "WinViewer.exe".
 This will launch the ScreenX View Pane application.

 13. In the ScreenX View Pane application, click the Connect button.
 After a moment, you will begin to see the application shared by your ScreenX companion PC.
+The shared application must be in the foreground **at all times** or it will be shown as a black screen in the View Pane.

 #### Finishing Up
 14. Repeat steps 5-13 on the other PC to establish two remote sessions on each machine, with one Share Pane and one View Pane each.